[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Visit Metro Purple Line Station by Station Gallery!

-Metro Blue Line GalleryConstruction began in 1985 on the Metro Blue Line, which starts in downtown L.A. and then runs south for 30 km (22 miles) to Long Beach; between the Washington and Willow stops it uses a former railway alignment which had not seen any passenger service since 1963.
+Metro Blue Line GalleryConstruction began in 1985 on the original Metro Blue Line, which started in downtown L.A. and then ran south for 30 km (22 miles) to Long Beach; between the Washington and Willow stops it uses a former railway alignment which had not seen any passenger service since 1963.
 At the southern end, the Blue Line turns in a single-track loop through downtown Long Beach, with short street-running sections.
-The northern terminus at 7th St./Metro Center/Julian Dixon (underground station) opened in 1991 and provides a link to the Metro Red Line.
+It was extended north to 7th St./Metro Center/Julian Dixon (underground station) in 1991 where interchange with the Metro Red and Purple Lines is provided.
 All stations have high platforms which allow easy access into the LRT vehicles (3-unit trains manufactured by Sumitomo-Nippon Sharyo, Japan - overhead power supply).
-Journey time for the entire route is 53 minutes.
+Journey time for the entire 35.5 km route was 53 minutes.

 31.3 km - 14 stations